blairmacintyre/blairmacintyre.github.com/_posts/2018-05-09-arcore-cloud-anchors-googles-ar-cloud.md

 This is one of the big goals of people pushing the idea of a crowd-sourced ARCloud, and probably the most important one:  multi-user experiences are going to be critical to the success of AR (and VR).
 Cloud Anchors (as described) don't address the other goals of the ARCloud fans (long term persistence and precise geospatial positing, for example), but those may not be far behind.

-{% marginnote "arcloudcos" "The various ARCloud startups don't provide any information or assurances on what they are collecting and how you might opt out, for example.
-To me, it seems like most are really aiming for acquisition, to augment systems like this that companies like Google and Apple and others want to build.
-But that's a discussion for a different blog post." %}The question, of course, is what data is Google collecting, how is it being stored and what are they using it for?
-I've been pretty clear about my [concerns about the privacy implications of the ARCloud](/2018/03/13/webxr-reflecting-on-the-needs-for-real-ar-on-the-web/), and while Google doesn't come out and say if they are or are not using this data to build a crowd-sourced model of the world (the fantasy of the ARCloud proponents), it would be very nice if they came out and were explicit about it.
+{% marginnote "arcloudcos" "The various ARCloud startups aren't providing much information or assurances on what they are collecting and how you might opt out, either.
+To me, it seems like most are really aiming for acquisition, to be folded into systems that companies like Google and Apple and others want to build.
+But that's a discussion for a different blog post." %}{% newthought "The question" %}, of course, is "what data is Google collecting, how is it being stored and what are they using it for?"
+I've alluded to my [concerns about the privacy implications of the ARCloud](/2018/03/13/webxr-reflecting-on-the-needs-for-real-ar-on-the-web/), and Google doesn't come out and say if they are or are not using this data to build a crowd-sourced model of the world (the fantasy of the ARCloud proponents).
+It would be very nice if they came out and were explicit about what they are doing;  it would be even better if they explicitly said they weren't keeping or aggregating data.

 A quick reading of [their Cloud Anchor documentation for iOS](https://developers.google.com/ar/develop/ios/cloud-anchors-developer-guide-ios) points to some concerning recommendations:

 > General
 >
 > * Avoid hosting or resolving cloud anchors on flat, shiny surfaces.
->   > * For best results, avoid reflective surfaces or surfaces without visual features, such as a blank, smooth, white wall.
+>   * For best results, avoid reflective surfaces or surfaces without visual features, such as a blank, smooth, white wall.
 > * Make sure that the lighting in the room is sufficient.
 > * For best results, lighting conditions should be consistent between anchor host and resolve requests.
 > * Pass ARFrames to your GARSession before you try to host or resolve anchors.